sudostake/resources/docs/overview/readme.md

 # SudoStake on NEAR — Documentation Hub

-Planning, execution, and reference materials for the SudoStake project on NEAR.
-Use the quick-start guides below to jump to the resources that match your role.
+This hub lists the planning, execution, and reference docs for SudoStake on NEAR.
+Use the quick-start table to jump straight to the files that match your role.

 ## Quick Start